Michigan asks judge to release man in slayings of 2 hunters

-DETROIT (AP) — The state of Michigan asked a judge Wednesday to immediately release a man who has served nearly 21 years of a life sentence for killing two hunters, saying critical evidence about an Ohio serial killer’s possible role was never disclosed before trial.
+DETROIT (AP) — The state of Michigan asked a judge Wednesday to release a man who has served nearly 21 years of a life sentence for the fatal shootings of two hunters, saying critical evidence about an Ohio serial killer’s possible role was never shared before trial.

 Jeff Titus’ rights were violated by keeping the information suppressed in 2002, the attorney general’s office said in a court filing.